Classification:Assistant Professor (F9)

 School/Business unit:UAF College of Liberal Arts

-Names of three professional references with phone and email contact information
+7. Names of three professional references with phone numbers and email addresses.

 The University of Alaska (UA) is responsible for providing reasonable accommodations to individuals with disabilities throughout the applicant screening process.
 If you need assistance in completing this application or during any phase of the interview process, please contact UA Human Resources by phone at 907-450-8200.